 Oral Hygiene Habits

 The American Dental Association recommends brushing and flossing twice daily in order to prevent cavities and periodontal disease.
 This can clear out food particles, which will eliminate the food sources of cavity causing bacteria.
 It can also remove plaque as it forms.
 Plaque hardens within 24 and 48 hours, so brushing mornings and just before bedtime can be the most effective time to brush.

 Brushing, of course, isn’t enough, which is why flossing & rinsing with mouthwash is essential.
 Flossing allows you to reach food and plaque hidden in the gumline or between teeth, a place where bacteria often hangs out, damaging gums with their by-product.
 Rinsing with mouthwash allows you to clean those hard-to reach places.

 Regularly Schedule Dental Appointments

 Oral hygiene habits and diet aren’t the only important steps to great oral health.
-The American Dental Association suggests getting a checkup and cleaning every six months to remove plaque buildup, and to prevent oral complications from advancing.
+The American Dental Association suggests getting a cleanings and checkups every six months to remove plaque buildup, and to prevent oral complications from advancing.
 These appointments also provide the opportunity to speak with a dentist about oral concerns, or even cosmetic concerns regarding the appearance of your smile.
 Your dentist can often provide an oral cancer screening, as well.